awilmoth/nillion-test/README.md

 ## Updates

 The Github Action workflow triggers on all pushes to main.
 This will run the tests, build the docker container and push to ECR with the tag ```latest```.
-To update the ECS tasks, update the ECS Deployment in the AWS console or via the cli to get the latest docker container from ECR.
+To update the ECS tasks, update the ECS Service in the AWS console or via the cli to get the latest docker container from ECR.